w-lfpup/snowprints-rs/README.md

 # Snowprints-rs

-Create and distribute snowflake ids across logical volumes.
+Distribute snowflake ids across available logical volumes.

 ## How to use